yottatsa/yottatsa-tilde/src/uxn-unx.md

 * do I want an OS inside the [uxn], self-hosted and handling device access;
 * or do I want an OS outside of [varvara], where [uxn] is the only runtime and the microkernel is just juggling devices and merely VMs?

-First is how the [@devine] desined it, quoting them
+First is how the [Devine] desined it, quoting them

 > Uxn is the CPU, think of uxn like the 6502 residing inside the NES.
 Varvara is only a device API spec, think of it like the Commodore 64, or the Atari.
 An operating system written for varvara, in uxntal, would allocate time and devices control to applications in memory.